-Each year, tens of thousands of students do exactly that.
-Many come to prepare themselves to enter colleges and universities in the United States; others come to learn English while experiencing American life; still others come to improve their English, to qualify for a better job at home.
+Each year, tens of thousands of students come to the USA to learn English to prepare themselves to enter colleges and universities in the United States.
+Others come to learn English while experiencing American life and still others come to improve their English to qualify for a better job at home.

 Types of English Language Programs

 Many U.S. colleges and universities offer full-time intensive English programs.
 An intensive English program must meet a minimum of 18 hours per week for students to qualify for a student visa.
 Most intensive programs provide 20-25 hours per week of classroom instruction.
 Students usually enter these programs at the beginning of the academic semester (term or quarter).